 - Helps relieve stress

 - Lowers blood pressure

 - Reduces chronic pain

 - Mend broken relationships

-- Helps end self-destructive thoughts and behaviors
+- It helps end self-destructive thoughts and behaviors.

 - Overcome obsessive-compulsive disorders